Jun-depo/Public-Transit-Status-with-Apache-Kafka/README.md

 ## Description

-The Chicago Transit Authority (CTA) has asked us to develop a dashboard displaying system status for its commuters.
+The Chicago Transit Authority (CTA) wants to develop a dashboard displaying system status for its commuters.
 We have decided to use Kafka and ecosystem tools like REST Proxy and Kafka Connect to accomplish this task.

-Our architecture will look like so:
+The architecture of the streaming system is illustrated as the following:

 ![Project Architecture](diagram.png)